TheNathannator/PlasticBand/Docs/Other/Santroller.md

 ## Input Information

-Santroller devices will either emulate XInput instruments, or utilise custom HID reports.
+Santroller devices will either emulate XInput instruments or utilise custom HID reports.
+Each of the device types has its own document for the input reports alongside the standard devices.

 ## Output Report Info

-Santroller devices support a number of output commands for setting the state of some LEDs, using a format based on the Xbox 360 Stage Kit's output reports.
+Santroller devices support a number of output commands for setting the state of LEDs and the like, using a format based on the Xbox 360 Stage Kit's output reports.
 Most/all of the Stage Kit commands are supported, along with a number of additional commands for more specific events.

 ### XInput Mode